Haven’t we always been told – “Old is gold”?

 Multi-cloud deployment is done by combining two or more public clouds.
 Public clouds are the ones that are shared by more than one customer.

-It offers multiple benefits – cost savings, easy backup, or leveraging features from different cloud providers.
+It offers multiple benefits, including cost savings, easy backup, or leveraging features from different cloud providers.

 • Single Cloud

-Deploying a single cloud from just one cloud vendor is not always feasible for a business, but it is an option that you can use.
+Deploying a single cloud from just one cloud vendor is not always feasible for a business, but it is an option.

 You can choose either a public cloud or a private cloud.
-The private clouds are not shared with any other business.
+Private clouds are not shared with any other business.

 3. Assess Your Company’s Digital Readiness

-The leap for a modern cloud-based service can happen only when your company is ready to make that move.
+The leap to a modern cloud-based service can only happen when your company is ready to make that move.

 Therefore, ensuring your company’s digital readiness is the most critical step.